Planning with Uncertainty: Symmetries, Policy Inference, and Solution Compression: Policy Equivalence Pruning

-Despite unsound, AND$^*$ always terminates and never returns false-positive answers when using frontier equivalence pruning (Corollary~\ref{clr:semi-soundness-and-completeness}, in Appendix A.1).
-With or without the concretizer, AND$^*$ always returns either $\bot$ or a solution.
+Despite being incomplete, AND$^*$ always terminates and never returns false-positive answers when using escape equivalence pruning (Lemma~\ref{lma:termination-and-soundness}).
+So, AND$^*$ always returns either $\bot$ or a solution.
 Never a non-solution policy~$\pi$.
-That's the case because, by construction, it has no means of returning a policy that is not a solution, regardless of the choice of $\sign$.
-We can use this fact to make AND$^*$ with frontier pruning sound and complete in a straightforward way.
-We make AND$^*$ first to run the search using frontier pruning, and then -- only if the first search ends up returning $\bot$ -- it re-runs the search from scratch using domain-frontier pruning.
-Optimality is lost here.
-We call that simply AND$^*$ with frontier pruning because the backup search was never required to be called in this work.
-Every time we ran AND$^*$ with frontier pruning, it always either failed by resource limits during the first search or found a solution through the first search.
+That is the case because, by construction, it has no means of returning a policy that is not a solution, regardless of the choice of $\sign$.
+We can use this fact to make AND$^*$ with escape equivalence pruning sound and complete in a straightforward way.
+If we run first an incomplete but sound algorithm with termination guarantees, and then -- only if it fails -- run a sound and complete algorithm, we create a hybrid algorithm that has the desired guarantees.
+This approach was taken by \cite{hoffmann2001ff} to create the FF planning system.
+We follow the same approach.
+We set AND$^*$ with escape equivalence pruning as the first phase algorithm, and with domain-escape equivalence pruning as the second phase algorithm. \emph{Optimality~is~lost~here.}

+Later in this work, we present other approaches that improve on AND$^*$ with escape equivalence pruning.
+These other approaches are also incomplete, so we always use them in the same way, making them complete by setting up a fallback to AND$^*$ with domain-escape equivalence pruning.
+Nevertheless, this second phase was never needed in any of our experiments.
+The hybrid algorithms either failed due to resource limits during the first phase or found a solution through the first phase.